 Your data processing inventory has to be up-to-date with your Organizations data processing.
 It should not just be a list of records containing information mandated by the regulation, as it can be out of sync with the real processing.

-The most common method of creating a data processing inventory is to create records of processing activities in an Excel spreadsheet, and there is a lot of free and well-structured templates available on the Internet for GDPR Article 30 record keeping.
+The most common method of creating a data processing inventory is to create records of processing activities in an Excel spreadsheet, and there are a lot of free and well-structured templates available on internet for GDPR Article 30 record keeping.